Guiting Power: Religion

 The parish church of St Michael and All Angels stands at the south end of the village.
 It is of Norman origin, with a later Victorian transept added.
 The north and south doorways were preserved in the renovations at that time.
 Extensive remodelling took place in the 13th and 15th centuries, and the church was enlarged in the first half of the 1800s.
 The 12th-century chancel was extensively modified in 1903.
 The church is in the National Heritage List for England as a designated Grade II listed building (List entry Number: 1089532, June 1980).

 St Michael's is part of a team ministry called the Benefice of the Seven Churches, which also includes Temple Guiting, Cutsdean, Farmcote, Lower Slaughter with Eyford, Upper Slaughter, and Naunton.

 "Guiting Power" is a hymn tune by John Barnard, named after the village, for the hymn "Christ triumphant, ever reigning".

 Guiting Music Festival

 The Guiting Music Festival (formerly the "Guiting Festival") was founded in 1970.
 It runs for ten days, starting in the last week of July every year.
 It typically comprises eight evening concerts, covering the genres of classical music, folk, and jazz.
 These are normally held in the Village Hall.
 Two open-air concerts are held in the adjacent playing fields on the first and second Sundays.
 The festival is a Registered Charity.

 Notable residents

 SAS soldier and author Lofty Large grew up in Guiting Power.

+Racing driver Charles Dawson was born in Guiting Power.